 SALIE: Bye, Neil.

-SAGAL: WAIT WAIT...
-DON'T TELL ME is a production of NPR and WBEZ Chicago in association with Urgent Haircut Productions.
-Doug Berman, benevolent overlord.
+SAGAL: That's it for our show this week.
+Support for NPR comes from NPR stations and CarMax, offering more than 40,000 used cars and trucks online and in-store.
+With over 150 locations from coast to coast, learn more at carmax.com.
+Carmax - drive what's possible.
+Audible, offering a selection of audiobooks including Grisham, "Game Of Thrones," J.K.
+Rowling and "Girl On The Train."
+Members can listen anytime, anywhere on smartphones or tablets with the Audible app.
+More at audible.com/listen.
+And Lumber Liquidators, a proud sponsor of NPR, offering more than 400 styles, including hardwood, bamboo, laminate and vinyl.
+With flooring specialists and hundreds of stores nationwide, more at lumberliquidators.com or 1-800-HARDWOOD.
+WAIT WAIT...
+DON'T TELL ME is a production of NPR and WBEZ Chicago in association with Urgent Haircut Productions, Doug Berman, benevolent overlord.
 Philipp Goedicke writes our limericks.
-Our house manager is Don Hall.
+Our house manager - that's Don Hall.
 Our assistant house manager is Tyler Greene.
-Our intern is Isabelly-of-the-beast-Robertson (ph).
+Our intern is Kijin Higashibaba.
 Our web guru is Beth Novey.
-Special thanks to the crew at Chase Bank.
-B.J.
-Leiderman composed our theme.
-Our program is produced by Miles Doornbos.
-Technical direction from Lorna White.
+Special thanks to the crew at the Chase Bank.
+BJ Leiderman composed our theme.
+Our program is produced by Miles Doornbos and Robin Linn.
+Technical direction - that's from Lorna White.
 Our CFO is Ann Nguyen.
-Our production coordinator - Robert Newhouse.
-Our senior producer is Ian Chillag.
+Our production coordinator is Robert Neuhaus, our senior producer Ian Chillag.
 And the executive producer of WAIT WAIT...
 DON'T TELL ME is Mr. Michael Danforth.
 Thanks to Bill Kurtis.
-Thanks also to all our guests and panelists.
+Thanks also to all of the guests and panelists you heard this week as well as the inimitable and immortal Carl Kasell.
 Thanks to all of you for listening.
 I am Peter Sagal, and we will see you next week.

 SAGAL: This is NPR.